AwesomeCities/awesome-kassel/README.md

 - [Orangerie Kassel] (https://goo.gl/maps/fRF8MfMEiBE2)
 - [Löwenburg Kassel] (https://goo.gl/maps/J3GJP8io2MG2)

+## Contributing

+You're very welcome to participate in this list!
+Please make sure you read the [contribution guidelines](Contribution.md) and [code of conduct](code-of-conduct.md) before you submit a pull request.

+Also be sure that not to add entries that are mediocre or only good.
+We want awesome!

 ## Slack Channel

 There is a slack chat in case you want to stay connected.